AnkithaGavinolla/Virtual-Assisstant/README.md

 # Virtual-Assisstant
-Virtual Assistant that could provide answers user queries related to products.
+Virtual Assistant that could provide answers to  user queries related to products.

 Motivation: